 You can cancel a car insurance policy at any time.
 In many cases, you might be eligible for a partial or even a full refund of any advance premiums you've paid.
 While some providers might require a written notice or cancellation form, others might just need a simple phone call.

 However, we recommend doing a bit of homework before making such decisions to ensure you don't inadvertently create a gap in your coverage.
 A coverage lapse could potentially mean higher premiums down the road.
 With a bit of foresight and planning, you can sidestep issues like overlapping coverage, unnecessary extra fees and, most importantly, any gaps in your car insurance coverage.

 Table of Contents

-You can choose to cancel your car insurance policy at any time, regardless of your reason, but it’s a good idea to know about any fees or consequences this could cause.
+You can choose to cancel your car insurance policy at any time, regardless of your reason, but it’s a good idea to know about any fees or consequences you might incur.

 If you cancel your car insurance before its renewal date, you may get a refund for some or all of your unused premium if you have prepaid.
-Depending on the cancellation used by your insurer, you may receive a full or a partial refund.
+Depending on your insurer's cancellation policy, you may receive a full or a partial refund.

 How Soon Can You Cancel Your Car Insurance?

-The best way to determine whether your insurer has specific cancelation guidelines is to contact your insurer or review your policy’s fine print.
+The best way to determine whether your insurer has specific cancellation guidelines is to contact your insurer or review your policy’s fine print.

 What Happens When You Cancel Your Car Insurance?